R-Sandor/OCP-Study/OCP17/chapter13/README.md

 ### forEach()
 - Remember that parallel opperations still occur on a forEach for parallel streams.
  - This is important for when the opperations in which the threads are operating are not thread safe.

+## CurrentModificationExceptions
+- Concurrent classes read/write access such that access to the class is consistent accross all threads and process, while synchronized classes do not and will throw CurrentModificationException on read & write.